 She obtained her master's degree from the University of Houston-Clear Lake and a doctoral degree from Southern California University for Professional Studies.
 She demonstrated her professional versatility by obtaining an MBA from Texas Woman’s University.
 She is a licensed professional counselor and a clinical member of the American Association for Marriage and Family Therapy.
 She has extensive clinical training in multiple sites, covering the gamut of childhood, adolescent, and adult experiences in the private and the public sectors.
 She was selected for a postgraduate clinical fellowship at the University of Texas Medical Branch, Galveston, Texas, where she trained in the Division of Child and Adolescent Psychiatry.

-Dr. Lynn Marie Morski is the president of the Psychedelic Medicine Association, host of the Plant Medicine Podcast, the founder of Plant Medicine.org, and the medical director for Way of Leaf.com.
+Dr. Lynn Marie Morski is the president of the Psychedelic Medicine Association, host of the Psychedelic Medicine Podcast, and the medical director for Maya.

 Dr. Morski received her medical degree from Saint Louis University School of Medicine, did her family medicine residency at Mayo Clinic, and completed a sports medicine fellowship at the University of Arizona.
 She received her law degree from Thomas Jefferson School of Law and is a member of the California Bar.

 Following fellowship she spent nine years as a physician at the Veterans Administration.
 Her biggest frustration during her years working for the federal government at the VA was that she was unable to discuss the benefits of psychedelic-assisted therapy she knew could help the veterans she was serving.
 After leaving the VA in 2019, she made it her mission to help educate her fellow physicians on the plant medicines and entheogens that could bring life-changing relief to their patients.